 - power rack

-Primarily utilized for educational purposes, the lab provides students with hands-on experience in studying how the human body adapts and responds to physical exercise through fitness testing and health assessment.
+Primarily utilized for educational purposes, the lab provides students with real-world experience in understanding how the human body adapts and responds to physical exercise through fitness testing and human performance assessment.

 Research